What is Redrafting

 Remember to keep in mind the single thread that needs to be coming out all through your book.
 This thread keeps the work on track, and it is the answer to:

-What purpose does your book have in the world / what question does it answer?
+• What purpose does your book have in the world?
+What question does it answer?

 If you keep asking yourself this question throughout the revision phases, it will help you keep the work on point.

 If you’re writing creative non-fiction, you’ll be reading the many books on it and know what you like.
 My opinion on what makes a true story interesting is the currency of the story.
 The scenes are rich with present moment awareness.
-The main protagonist may be real and unknowable but you the writer get to make them human from the inside out.
+The main protagonist may be unknowable but you the writer get to make them human from the inside out.
 Your job is to do this work of imagining, and to redraft until the reader can see it too.

 References: The Writer Laid Bare, Lee Kofman, 2022.